Desert landscape

 The concept for This Is My Rifle has been evolving for years.
 During my time in Los Angeles, many of the roles I auditioned for were military-related, and in preparing for those auditions I uncovered stories of trauma that stayed with me.
 That sensitivity to veterans' experiences became deeply ingrained.

-In my twenties, I discovered spoken word as an art form (specifically, THIS ONE) and I was struck by its power as a vessel for healing.
+In my twenties, I discovered spoken word as an art form and I was struck by its power as a vessel for healing.
 Watching people transform their pain into poetry on stage, and seeing others connect with that vulnerability, showed me how art can bridge shared wounds.
 That inspiration became a cornerstone for this film.

 To capture the reality of combat authentically, I turned to a family friend, retired USMC combat veteran John Brewer, who served with 3/6 Marines.
 He generously shared his experiences before deployment, during combat, and in the difficult transition home.